 The Old Town Square of Krakow is turned into a Christmas Market in December with delicious Polish dishes to try.
 Don’t miss trying the Pierogi at the nearby Zapiecek, open 24 hours and serving delicious savoury and sweet dumplings on a varying daily menu.
 For something extra to warm you up, borscht (beetroot soup) is peppery and delicious.

+There are so many fun things to do in Budapest!
 The Szechenyi Baths are the largest medicinal baths in Europe, and relaxing in their soothing waters is reason enough to visit Budapest.
 There’s something magical about enjoying a hot pool outside in the crisp air.
 Not so much the getting in and out of the pool… but as a whole the experience is worth it!
 When you can drag yourself away head for the ruins pubs and bars, previously abandoned buildings turned into quirky and unique places to have a night out.

 Berlin is an intriguing city, full of history but with a modern vibe.
 Berlin is now well known as a hub for startups, and it has the arts and alternative scene to match.
 The city now appears well and truly united after the turbulence of World War II and the Cold War, but the remains of that time can be seen all over the city, from pieces of the Berlin Wall and the Holocaust Memorial, to the modern Potsdamerplatz, which used to sit in the no mans land between East and West Berlin.